William W. Happ: Career

 Happ worked for Shockley from 1955 to 1958, where he assisted in developing silicon transistors; Happ also provided ordering specs from prior employers, which helped the team purchase necessary supplies.
 He was also responsible for convincing Shockley to hire Robert Noyce and Gordon Moore, two of the men who would become known as the traitorous eight- a group who left Shockley to join Fairchild Semiconductor and would eventually go on to found Intel.
 After leaving Shockley Labs in 1958, Happ worked for Lockheed's missile and space division where he led a team developing solar power sources for satellites, until he moved on to NASA in 1966.
 In 1970, he transferred again to the Army Corps of Engineers construction research laboratory.

 Happ was a professor at Arizona State University where he taught electrical engineering, specifically systems modelling and design and computer aided design, and also a visiting professor at the University of Buenos Aires and University of Illinois.

+During the 1990's Dr. Happ worked as a civil servant for the Air Force Research Laboratory's Science and Technology Directorate (AFRL/ST).
+He provided invaluable support to USAF's Independent Research & Development Program (IR&D) integrating advanced industry research into future USAF systems.